ibok88/BoK-Pharm/replit.md

 The application is built as a mobile-first PWA following design patterns from successful delivery platforms like UberEats and Bolt Food, combined with healthcare-appropriate Material Design principles for credibility and clarity.

+**Shopping Flow**: Users can browse and search all 128 medications on the landing page without authentication, add items to cart, but must sign in (via Google, Facebook, or email/password) to complete checkout.
+This reduces friction for browsing while ensuring secure order processing.

 ## User Preferences

 Preferred communication style: Simple, everyday language.